 Stephanie Galla, PhD Candidate, University of Canterbury

-I am interested in interdisciplinary conservation efforts for threatened species, and in particular, how genetic/genomic technologies can be incorporated into conservation and management strategies.
+I am interested in interdisciplinary conservation efforts for threatened species, and in particular, how genetic/genomic technologies can be incorporated into conservation management strategies.
 The goal of my PhD thesis is to evaluate techniques for estimating relatedness (e.g., pedigree, genetic, and genomic-based approaches) in the critically-endangered kakī/black stilt (Himantopus novaezelandiae) and kākāriki karaka/orange-fronted parakeet (Cyanoramphus malherbi).
-By evaluating these approaches, I hope to better inform captive management efforts for these New Zealand endemics and 350+ captive breeding programmes worldwide.
+By evaluating these approaches, I hope to better inform captive management efforts for these New Zealand endemics and 400+ conservation breeding programmes worldwide.

 Seoljong Kim, PhD Candidate, University of Canterbury

-Seoljong just started his work on eucalyptus with Pieter Pelser and Tammy Steeves in the School of Biological Sciences.
+Seoljong recently started his work on eucalyptus with Pieter Pelser and Tammy Steeves in the School of Biological Sciences.
 Welcome, Seoljong!